elidow/MySPStats/README.md

 -> Customizable
 -> Advanced Design
 - More Statistics
--> Time from last added a song
 -> Time from last added the last 10 songs
--> Most common artist
 -> Artist distribution
 - Hosting
 -> Security